-The typefaces used need to be simple, clear and classical like serif, sans-serif and also, slab serif will communicate this clearly.
+The typefaces used need to be simple, clear and classical like serif, sans-serif and also, and slab serif will communicate this clearly.

 Delivering a good user experience requires that first, you find out the functionalities that will answer their needs.
 Second, you need to guide them to the specific functions they need most.

 What you need to avoid most is users ending up being stuck in the decision-making process, making them feel confused, frustrated and end up leaving your website.

 It is, therefore, better to eliminate as many distracting elements as you can.
-Add better filters so that users can make decisions seamless.
+Add better filters so that users can make decisions seamlessly.

-Hick?s Law helps you analyze the functions you need to add at any part of your website and how it will improve the experience of the users as they approach decision making.
+Hick’s Law helps you analyze the functions you need to add to any part of your website and how it will improve the experience of the users as they approach decision-making.

 Consider the typical process a website visitor would take to decide on which action to take.
-You might need to pilot a survey on how the experience is with the website visitors in making decisions to your call to action, or forms etc.
+You might need to pilot a survey on how the experience is with the website visitors in making decisions about your call to action, forms etc.

 Also, limit your navigation options on the web page to have easy navigation.
 You should also limit the number of lists.

 Keep the interactive options restricted to fewer numbers as it is stated Keep It Simple for a better decision-making process.

-Having these fundamental principles in mind when designing your website should make the result to look appealing and useful to the viewers, and eventually turn them into your potential customers.
+Having these fundamental principles in mind when designing your website should make the result look appealing and useful to the viewers, and eventually turn them into your potential customers.